hackerbay/interview/software-full-stack.md

  - Please **fork** the gitHub repo https://github.com/oneuptime/oneuptime.
  - Please head over to https://github.com/oneuptime/oneuptime/issues
  - Please assign yourself _2 issues_ that you could work on.
 Please select anything that's labeled "good first issue".
 If you cannot find issues on GitHub.
 Please ping @simlarsen on Slack!
  - Please make sure these issues are backend related and do not ask you to write frontend code.
-If you're not able to find an issue that you can work on, please email us at interviews@hackerbay.io
  - Timeline: 7 days.
 The task shouldn't take this long.
 We just like to give you more breathing room when you're working on the issues.
 It should ideally take about 2-3 hours per issue.
  - Branch out from master, and work on your issue.
 Please create a Pull Request when done.
 Please note, your work should have tests written for it, if appropriate.
  - Once you create a PR, one of our team members will review it and will either merge in it or request changes and leave a review.
 Please work on the review and re-request review.
 We will do this until your PR is merged in.